Breaking the Self-Confirming Loop: Diagnosing and Mitigating Systemic Reward Bias in Self-Rewarding RL: Preliminary

 \subsection{Decoupling experiment}

-We conduct a systematic set of experiments to separately analyze the effects of three metrics on RLIR training and to identify the causes of biased and unstable reward estimation. \paragraph{Experiment setting} To achieve strong control over the experiment and ensure there is no data contamination, we synthesize an arithmetic dataset (375k) with operators $\{+,-,//,\%\}$ (See Appendix~\ref{app:data} for details). \textsc{Qwen2.5-1.5B-Instruct} is used as base policy $\pi_\theta$.

-We isolate the three metrics $\{\rho_{\text{noise}},\,\rho_{\text{symbias}},\,\rho_{\text{selfbias}}\}$ via a controlled construction from oracle rewards $\{r_i^\star\}$ by first injecting symmetric noise to control the noise rate ($\rho_{\text{noise}}$), then applying asymmetric flipping to adjust the FN/FP balance ($\rho_{\text{symbias}}$), and finally coupling the rewards with model predictions to modulate self-feedback strength ($\rho_{\text{selfbias}}$).
-Then, we test different RLIR methods in empirical training and observe the following insights: \paragraph{Findings 1: $\rho_{\text{noise}}$ governs the convergence performance and speed.} As $\rho_{\text{noise}}$ rises, the performance ceiling drops and training shifts from stable convergence to collapse; within the transition regime, higher noise monotonically slows convergence. \paragraph{Findings 2: Over-reward is more detrimental than under-reward. } With $\rho_{\text{noise}}$ held constant, as $\rho_{\mathrm{symbias}}$ increases, the imbalance shifts from an over-reward bias to an under-reward bias; meanwhile, the converged performance rises, indicating that over-rewarding is more detrimental.
-Further analysis shows that under-reward weakens the gradient along the correct direction, whereas over-reward assigns positive advantage to incorrect outputs; both effects dampen correct updates and introduce a near-orthogonal gradient bias (as seen in Fig.~\ref{fig:finding2} and Fig.~\ref{fig:3-5}).
+We conduct a systematic set of experiments to separately analyze the effects of three metrics on RLIR training and to identify the causes of biased and unstable reward estimation. \paragraph{Experiment Setup.} We construct a controlled testbed using a synthetic arithmetic dataset (375k samples, see Appendix~\ref{app:dce_ar}) with \textsc{Qwen2.5-1.5B-Instruct} as the base policy.
+To isolate the metrics, we synthesize reward signals from the oracle $\{r_i^\star\}$ via a three-stage injection process: (i) injecting symmetric flips to control magnitude ($\rho_{\text{noise}}$); (ii) applying asymmetric flipping to modulate the FN/FP balance ($\rho_{\text{symbias}}$); and (iii) coupling rewards with the policy's real-time predictions to adjust feedback strength ($\rho_{\text{selfbias}}$).
+We train models under these synthesized reward landscapes and observe the following key dynamics: \paragraph{Findings 1: $\rho_{\text{noise}}$ governs the convergence performance and speed.} As $\rho_{\text{noise}}$ rises, the performance ceiling drops and training shifts from stable convergence to collapse; within the transition regime, higher noise monotonically slows convergence. \paragraph{Findings 2: Over-reward is more detrimental than under-reward. } With $\rho_{\text{noise}}$ held constant, as $\rho_{\mathrm{symbias}}$ increases, the imbalance shifts from an over-reward bias to an under-reward bias; meanwhile, the converged performance rises, indicating that over-rewarding is more detrimental.
+Further analysis shows that under-reward weakens the gradient along the correct direction, whereas over-reward assigns positive advantages to incorrect outputs; both effects dampen correct updates and introduce a near-orthogonal gradient bias (as seen in Fig.~\ref{fig:finding2} and Fig.~\ref{fig:3-5}). \paragraph{Findings 3: High $\rho_{\text{selfbias}}$ amplifies both correct and incorrect updates.} As seen in Figure~\ref{fig:finding3},where we shorthand $\rho_{\text{selfbias}}^{\mathrm{true}} := \mathbb{E}[\rho_{\text{selfbias}}(x)\mid m=t]$ and $\rho_{\text{selfbias}}^{\mathrm{err}} := \mathbb{E}[\rho_{\text{selfbias}}(x)\mid m\neq t]$. when $m=t$, a higher $\rho_{\text{selfbias}}^{\mathrm{true}}$ strengthens correct updates, leading to improved convergence performance; when $m\neq t$, $\rho_{\text{selfbias}}^{\mathrm{err}}$ amplifies wrong-direction updates.